tpwres/teczki-polskiego-wrestlingu/content/a/american-dream.md

 +++

 Amerykański Sen (_American Dream_) is a short documentary film from 2017.
 The film was directed by Marek Skrzecz, produced and released by Studio Munka.
-The film tells the story of Szymon ([Szymon Siwiec](@/w/szymon-siwiec.md)) who is training to be a pro wrestler, thus fulfilling his American Dream.
+It tells the story of [Szymon](@/w/szymon-siwiec.md) who is training to be a pro wrestler, thus fulfilling his American Dream.
 The events shown in the movie are actual, early [MZW](@/o/mzw.md) shows.
 Several other wrestlers are shown in the movie, either in matches or as trainers.

 The film was featured on various documentary film festivals, mostly in Poland, and won a number of awards.
 It is likely the only such documentary about the Polish wrestling scene.